WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 23. What is a higher-order component in React?

 - A higher-order component (HOC) is function that takes a component as an argument and returns a new component with additional functionality.
 HOCs are used to reuse component logic, such as authentication or performance optimization.

+## 24. How to create props proxy for HOC component?

+- To create a props proxy for an HOC component, you can use the React.forwardRef function.
+This function allows you to pass props through to the wrapped component, preserving the original component's props.